imiskii/PQBlockchain/README.md

 + `-s/--sig <signature_algorithm>` - Name of the signature algorithm to use.
 There are implemented algorithms: falcon512, falcon1024, dilithium2, dilithium3, dilithium5, ed25519 and ecdsa.

-Only one optional argument is:
+and one optional argument is:

 + `-c/--conf <path_to_wallet_configuration_file>` - Select the wallet configuration file.
 If not used, the default path is in the local directory `tmp/conf.json`.